JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 Created prior to (Vor) the celestial terrestrial ruler (on) as a fatherly ruler (da) based on meritorious accomplishment (dek).

-[UB 35:5.1](/en/The_Urantia_Book/35#p5_1)  After the creation of the personal aids and the first group of the versatile Melchizedeks, the Creator Son and the local universe Creative Spirit planned for, and brought into existence, the second great and diverse order of universe sonship, the Vorondadeks.
+<a id="a745_0"></a>[UB 35:5.1](/en/The_Urantia_Book/35#p5_1)  After the creation of the personal aids and the first group of the versatile Melchizedeks, the Creator Son and the local universe Creative Spirit planned for, and brought into existence, the second great and diverse order of universe sonship, the Vorondadeks.
 They are more generally known as Constellation Fathers because a Son of this order is uniformly found at the head of each constellation government in every local universe.

 _vor:_ German, “before, in front of”